14th Pennsylvania Cavalry Regiment: Hunter's attack on Lynchburg

-Averell and Crook arrived in Staunton on June 8 as ordered by Hunter, and the 14th Pennsylvania Cavalry and its detachment were reunited.
-The cavalry was reorganized on June 9, with Duffié in command of the 1st Division and Averell in command of the 2nd Division.
-Schoonmaker, Colonel John H. Oley, and Colonel William Powell commanded the three brigades of the 2nd Division, respectively.
-Schoonmaker's Brigade consisted of the 8th Ohio Cavalry Regiment and the 14th Pennsylvania Cavalry.
+Averell and Crook arrived in Staunton, Virginia, on June 8 as ordered by Major General David Hunter.
+The cavalry was reorganized on June 9, with Averell in command of the 2nd Division.
+Schoonmaker commanded one of three brigades in the 2nd Division, and it consisted of the 8th Ohio Cavalry Regiment and the 14th Pennsylvania Cavalry.
 Major Daily commanded the 14th Pennsylvania Cavalry.